MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-process-consolidations.md

 -   This process can be done by either consolidating from the same database or consolidating from files.

-     For more information, see [How to: Consolidate from Databases](../Finance/how-to-consolidate-from-databases.md) or [How to: Consolidate from Files](../Finance/how-to-consolidate-from-files.md).
+     For more information, see [How to: Consolidate from Databases](../FullExperience/how-to-consolidate-from-files.md).

 ## Processing Consolidation Eliminations
  After you have consolidated all the companies, you must make elimination entries to remove transactions that are recorded across more than one company or remove entries involving intercompany transactions.